Literaturnoye Kafe (Saint Petersburg): History

 In 1812–14, the mid-18th-century building at 18 Nevsky Avenue in Saint Petersburg, the capital city of Russia at that time, was renovated by K. B. Kotomin as an apartment for merchants (Kotomin House).
 In this building S. Wolff & T. Beranget opened their confectionery, which was considered the best in St. Petersburg.
 In 1834, a Chinese café (Café chinois) was added.
 The confectionery soon became a place where writers of Russian literature, such as Alexander Pushkin, Mikhail Lermontov, Taras Shevchenko, and Fyodor Dostoyevsky, gathered.

 In 1837, Pushkin, on the way to his fatal duel with George D'Antès, met his second, Konstantin Danzas, there.
 In 1840, Dostoyevsky was introduced to Mikhail Petrashevsky, the Utopian socialist, there.

 In 1877, after the closure of the confectionery, a high-class restaurant was opened, which musicians such as Pyotr Tchaikovsky and Feodor Chaliapin frequently visited.
-Tchaikovsky is said to have ordered there a cup of water that turned out to be tainted with cholera, from which he died.
+Tchaikovsky is said to have ordered a cup of water there that turned out to be tainted with cholera, from which he died.